 H-1B Visa Collection Agent Jobs

-Collection Agent roles qualify for H-1B sponsorship when the position requires at least a bachelor's degree in finance, business, or a related field.
+Collection Agent roles qualify for H-1B visa sponsorship when the position requires at least a bachelor's degree in finance, business, or a related field.
 Employers in debt management, financial services, and healthcare billing have active LCA filing histories.
 Use those records to target companies already set up to sponsor.

-See All Collection Agent JobsOverview
+Find H-1B Visa Collection Agent JobsOverview

-Showing 5 of 6+ Collection Agent jobs
+Showing 5 of 5+ Collection Agent jobs

-See all Collection Agent jobs
+See all Collection Agent Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Collection Agent roles.